CurtisHumphrey/knockout-firebase/README.md

  6. Sync can be read-once or continue reading

 #License
-KOX_Morf is Copyright © 2014 Curtis M. Humphrey and is licensed under the terms of the MIT License.
+Copyright © 2015 Curtis M. Humphrey and is licensed under the terms of the MIT License.